andy5995/c_networking_examples/README.md

 Website: https://github.com/andy5995/c_networking_examples

-## tcp_dual_stack_sdl2_window server and client
+## TCP SDL Window Updater server and client

-When the server is run, an SDL window is created with a red circle.
-Connect with the client.
-When you click in the server window, the red circle will move in the client window.
+When you connect to the server with the client, a window rendered with sdl will be created.
+Clicking in the client or server window will move a geometric shape to the coordinates where you clicked.

 ## Dual Stack Echo Server